-- 4.4 The regulator may publish information relating to a permit holder's conduct of an exercise, including - (a) whether an official was satisfied with the permit holder's conduct of the exercise, and

-(b) a requirement imposed by an official under section 4.3.
+- 4.4 The commission may publish information relating to a permit holderâ- s conduct of an exercise, including - (a) whether an official was satisfied with the permit holderâ- s conduct of the exercise, and - (b) a requirement imposed by an official under section 4.3. [en.
+B.C.
+Reg.
+226/2021.]